Corey Seager Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- Manning (1-1) pitches for the Tigers to make his third start this season.
+- His last time out was on Friday against the Minnesota Twins, when the lefty threw five innings, surrendering three earned runs while allowing five hits.

-- His most recent appearance came on Tuesday, April 11 against the Toronto Blue Jays, when the righty tossed six innings, surrendering four earned runs while giving up six hits.
+- The 25-year-old has an ERA of 6.72, with 8.2 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.